mrciolino/wiki-backup/timeline.md

 - Return to Fywick
 - Inferno's wedding to the princess of the parrot shogunate
 - Fighting Assassins hired by The Emperor.
-- Bazzdows draws a card and is grented 50 gems, each worth 1000 gold.
+- Bazzdows draws a card and is granted 50 gems, each worth 1000 gold.
 - The party is attacked by some Evil Os.
 Spoops makes a wish to kill them: "I wish that each member of the party, including Bazzdows, Spoops, Elira, Adalynn, and Os each gain a 3rd level boon by using the lives of the Evil Os' as a sacrifice to gain this power."
 -
 -